developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure which threats to a device will be monitored and which countermeasures will be taken when threats are detected.
+Use this *Group* to configure which threats to a device will be monitored and which countermeasures will be taken when threats are detected.

 **Detail Information:**